AndreGraca98/multi-repo-helper/README.md

 :warning: Work in progress :warning:

-This is a tool to help when dealing with multiple repositories for a single project where you may need to perform the same action on all the git repos
+This is a tool to help when dealing with multiple repositories for a single project where you may need to perform the same action on all the git repositories

 ## How to install